 Ardens can assist with drug monitoring to ensure the correct tests are completed, including medications like ACE inhibitors, levothyroxine, anticoagulants, DMARDs and more.

-For a summary of the drugs and monitoring tests, please see here.
-For sulfasalazine monitoring, please see here.
+For a summary of the drugs and monitoring tests, please see here

 1. Pop-Up Alerts on Record Retrieval